WildGenie/ataaof-denemeler/SoruGetir/output/md/ATA-AÖF - Dönem 2 - Yabancı Dil II - Sorular.md

     - E-) which
     ***
 1. No one knows&hellip;&hellip;&hellip;&hellip;&hellip;&hellip;&hellip;&hellip;&hellip; I will do next summer.<br />
-<strong>Yukarıdaki c&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?</strong>
+<strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?</strong>
     - A-) where
     - B-) which
     - C-) whose